SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 For information on `Squash and merge`, see [GitHub Help](https://help.github.com/articles/about-pull-request-merges/).

-# Commit Message Guidelines

-We use git commit messages to generate the framework changelog.
-To that end, we have specific rules for how to format git commit messages.
-These rules are also intended to make the commit messages easier to read.

 ## Commit Message Format

 The commit message consists of a header, a body, and optionally, a footer.
 Each line in the commit message has a maximum length of 100 characters.